ChloeCollierAllen/ChloeCollierAllen.github.io/research/pinyon-pj-dynamics.md

 </div>

 ## Research Question
-Is anthropogenic climate change factors such as fire and drought events associated with lower arthropod diversity in pinyon-juniper communities?
+Is anthropogenic climate change factors such as fire and drought events associated with lower arthropod diversity in pinyon-juniper communities of the Great Basin?

 ## Methods
-The object of this study is to determine the impact anthropogenic climate change factors such as extreme fire events and drought have on the growth, cone production, herbivory by lepidopteran caterpillars, density of associated shrubs and junipers, and terpene production by pinyon pines.
+The object of this study is to determine the impact anthropogenic climate change factors such as fire events and drought have on the growth, cone production, herbivory by lepidopteran caterpillars, density of associated shrubs and junipers, and terpene production by pinyon pines.
 This multi-year field research involves the selection of nine locations that are either unburned or burned on a continuous time scale from the year 2000 to 2019 across the